Titles and Roles

 - Professor, Department of Radiology and Imaging Services

 - Emory University School of Medicine

 - Discovery and Developmental Therapeutics

-Dr. Cohen has been board certified in radiology since 1979 and has served as Oral Board Examiner for the American Board of Radiology in 2000, 2005, 2007, and 2009.
-He began practicing at Emory Healthcare in 2009 and is currently Director of Breast Imaging.
+Michael Cohen, MD, FACR, has been board certified in radiology since 1979 and has served as Oral Board Examiner for the American Board of Radiology in 2000, 2005, 2007, and 2009.
+Dr. Cohen began practicing at Emory Healthcare in 2009 and is currently Director of Breast Imaging.
 Additional leadership roles include a seat on the editorial board of RadioGraphics Journal and former co-chairmanship of the New York Susan G. Coleman Foundation Board.

 Dr. Cohen earned his Doctor of Medicine from the University of Texas in Gavelston, Texas, graduating first in his medical school class in 1974.
 He completed his internship at the Boston Children’s Hospital of Harvard Medical School in 1975 and remained in Boston to complete his residency in pediatrics at Beth Israel Deaconess Medical Center in 1979.

 Dr. Cohen is a member of Alpha Omega Alpha Honor Medical Society and received a scholarship from the organization for graduating as valedictorian.